Miki Matsubara: Personal life

-Little is known about Miki Matsubara's personal life.
-She married Masaki Honjo (1953–2007), a support musician (drummer) for her band.

-During Matsubara's years as a student, her eyesight deteriorated due to fatigue from a part-time job.
-Her eyesight was, however, fixed with surgery.
+Little is known about Matsubara's private life.
+Her husband, Masaki Honjo (1953–2007), was the drummer for her backing band.
+During her years as a student, her eyesight reportedly deteriorated due to fatigue from a part-time job, and was fixed with surgery.

-Health problems and death
+Illness and death

-At the end of 2000, Matsubara sent an e-mail to her company, the members of Dr. Woo, and others stating, "I can no longer continue with my music for a certain reason.
+In late 2000, Matsubara sent an email to people including her company and the members of Dr. Woo, which read: "I can no longer continue with my music for a certain reason.
 I am canceling my phone, cell phone, and email.
 So please do not reply.
 Please live your life without regrets."
 She stopped all music activities and disappeared from the spotlight altogether.
 She burned all her cherished sheet music and records.
-In an e-mail sent to her cousin at the time, she wrote, "Please forget all the times in the past when I was singing and composing."
+In an email sent to her cousin, she wrote: "Please forget all the times in the past when I was singing and composing."
 In 2001, it was revealed that Matsubara's actions were prompted by a late-stage cancer diagnosis, after which she began treatment.
-She associated her career with the time when she became ill, so putting music behind her was in hopes of a new chance at life.
-She regretted her music career, wishing she had enjoyed life more instead of focusing solely on work.

 Matsubara returned to her parents' home and spent her final years battling her illness.
 According to a Japanese documentary, further emails were sent to various people, including her cousin and husband.
-The next email sent to her cousin was "Please forget the time when I sang songs and composed music.
-I think my life style in this era brought me this disease.
+The next email sent to her cousin read: "I think my lifestyle in this era brought me this disease.
 So I reset everything that prevents me from going forward.
 It reminds me of my weak point."

-In the same documentary, her father reported that Matsubara said to him "I want to do many things, I'm still thinking of them.
-So I don't wanna die."
-Also from her father, despite the fact that Miki cut off all connections with music, while losing consciousness under anesthesia she mumbled about music.
+In the same documentary, her father reported that Matsubara told him: "I want to do many things.
+I'm still thinking of them.
+So I don't want to die."
+Despite the fact that she cut off all connections with music, her father said that she mumbled about music while losing consciousness under anesthesia.

-After being told by her doctor that she only had three months left to live, Matsubara died on 7 October 2004, at age 44, from complications of cervical cancer.
+Despite being told by her doctor that she only had three months to live, Matsubara died in Sakai nearly four years later on 7 October 2004, at age 44, from complications of cervical cancer.
 Her death was announced to the public two months later.

-At her funeral, her last email, written two months prior, was read.
-It read: "I realized many things for the first time after I was diagnosed.
-If possible, I want to be healthy and return the courtesies for them a lot, I want to be healthy and restart my life".
+Her final email, written two months before her death, was read out at her funeral and said: "I realized many things for the first time after I was diagnosed.
+If possible, I want to be healthy [and] restart my life."